 Physical Education at Aylesbury High School has a major role to play in fostering positive attitudes towards a healthy lifestyle.
 We aim to promote a sense of enjoyment for Physical Education and to familiarise the pupils with the principles and vocabulary related to Physical Education.
 As a statutory curriculum subject, Physical Education is taught to Years 7-11 for 2 periods (2x 1hour lessons per week).
-In addition to the provision above the girls can study GCSE PE and GCSE Dance at KS4 and AS and A2 PE at KS5.
+In addition to the provision above the girls can study GCSE PE and GCSE Dance at KS4 and A Level PE at KS5.

 In addition we offer an extensive fixture list throughout the year, competing in friendly matches, local leagues and tournaments, county tournaments and national competitions.

 GCSE and A level specifications in Physical Education encourage learners to improve as effective and independent learners and as critical and reflective thinkers with curious and enquiring minds.
 GCSE and A level PE require students to have a basic understanding of the scope of different areas in physical education.

 Physical Education at AHS